Agoric/documentation/main/zoe/guide/contracts/otc-desk.md

 * Trades are atomic and “trustless”
 * Creator keeps all profits
 * Can use any pricing mechanism
-* Can stop quoting when market is crazy
+* Can stop quoting when the market is crazy
 * Can trade fungible and non-fungible digital assets
 * Uses another contract (the [covered call option contract](https://github.com/Agoric/agoric-sdk/blob/master/packages/zoe/src/contracts/coveredCall.js)) as a reusable component